psynaptic/php-drupal.tmbundle/README.markdown

+# Features

+The PHP Drupal bundle provides Drupal developers with shortcuts for creating Drupal modules and themes.

+- Drupal 5, 6 and 7 are supported
+- Hook snippets (complete list of core hooks for Drupal 7, incomplete for other versions)
+- Hook completion (the same as can be found in the PHP bundle)
+- Automatic detection of Drupal version when .info file is discoverable
+- Theme and preprocess functions
+- FAPI controls and elements
+- Menu items
+- Devel debugging functions (kpr, dpm, dpr, dvm, dvr)
+- Views debugging functions (vpr, views\_trace, views\_var_export)
+- Useful snippets (l(), t())
+- Useful commands (Wrap in t(), Convert template filename to preprocess function)
+- Snippet building tools - makes it easier to contribute more snippets!
+- Simpletest (very basic - needs love)

+Planned features...

+- Add more hooks
+- Add more theme functions
+- Default template files

 # Installation

 >For background information and best practices for installing TextMate bundles please see [Installing a Bundle](http://manual.macromates.com/en/bundles#installing_a_bundle) from the TextMate manual.

-## To Contribute or Not to Contribute
+## Install Location

 Deciding what type of user you are, or intend to be, could help reduce the amount of shuffling you need to do later and will likely reduce confusion if something doesn't work as expected.
-For bundles installed to /Library/Application Support/TextMate/Bundles or ~/Library/Application Support/TextMate/Pristine Copy/Bundles TextMate creates delta files which are not good for VCS.
+For bundles installed to `/Library/Application Support/TextMate/Bundles` or `~/Library/Application Support/TextMate/Pristine Copy/Bundles` TextMate creates delta files which are not good for VCS.

-If you don't intend to contribute, or you just want to get up and running quickly, you should download (from GitHub's download feature, or clone using git if you have it installed) and place the files into either /Library/Application Support/TextMate/Bundles or ~/Library/Application Support/TextMate/Pristine Copy/Bundles (the latter is the default location for double clicked bundles).
+If you don't intend to contribute, or you just want to get up and running quickly, you should download the bundle from GitHub's download feature, or clone using git (easier to update) if you have it installed, to either `/Library/Application Support/TextMate/Bundles` or `~/Library/Application Support/TextMate/Pristine Copy/Bundles` (the latter is the default location for double clicked bundles).
 If you make any changes to the bundle, when you come to update the bundle you won't loose your edits.

-If you do intend to contribute to the bundle you should probably fork the main repository on GitHub and clone your fork to ~/Library/Application Support/TextMate/Bundles.
-This will allow you to work on the bundle and commit files to git.
+If you do intend to contribute to the bundle you should probably fork the main repository on GitHub and clone your fork to `~/Library/Application Support/TextMate/Bundles`.
+This will allow you to work on the bundle and commit your changes to git.
 When you are ready to submit the files to the main repository you should set up a pull request.

 ## Quickstart (safe option):